mGobb1/digest-fusion-hashing/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please check out the [Contributing Guidelines](./CONTRIBUTING.md) for more details.
+Please refer to the [Contributing Guidelines](./CONTRIBUTING.md) for more details.

 ---

 ## 🔐 Security Policy

-For information on reporting vulnerabilities, please read our [Security Policy](./SECURITY.md).
+For information on security considerations, refer to the [Security Policy](./SECURITY.md).

 ---

 ## 📝 License

 This project is licensed under the [MIT License](./LICENSE).

----

-## ✨ Final Note

-Digest Fusion Hashing was built with care and dedication, following the highest security and software engineering standards.